retrotheft/retrotheft/README.md

 ### Improv

 Improv is a tool for maintaining code quality through constructive data modeling and claim fingerprinting.
-It derives Claims from your authored spec, and refactors the code so that every Claim has a reified outcome, which is very often just the success or fail case of a Result.
+It derives Claims from a simple authored spec, identifies the assumptions that are hidden inside it, and then writes or refactors the code so that every Claim has a reified outcome, which is very often just the success or fail case of a Result.
 Combined with Effect-ts, this process is great at improving code readability, semantic intent, and at finding and correcting bugs before they happen.
 It also delivers a comprehensive derived spec which you can use as the window to your app, without needing to read the code.
 Every Claim is fingerprinted using a hash, so if the code changes, it's visible, and using this, agents can track not just when code changes, but also when code changes that shouldn't really be related to another claim, helping reduce complection.

 ### Riley the Roleplay Engine